Major General Kimberly M. Colloton

 Updated: Aug.
 25, 2022

-Colloton holds a Bachelor of Architecture and Building Science from Rensselaer Polytechnic Institute; a Master of Science in Civil Engineering from Stanford University; and a Master of Science in National Resource Strategy from the Eisenhower School, National Defense University.
-In 2008, Colloton completed a fellowship at the RAND Corporation’s Arroyo Center in Santa Monica, California.
-Colloton’s operational deployments include two deployments in support of Operation Iraqi Freedom; and one deployment in support of Operation Freedom’s Sentinel.
+MG Colloton holds a Bachelor of Architecture and Building Science from Rensselaer Polytechnic Institute, a Master of Science in Civil Engineering from Stanford University, and a Master of Science in National Resource Strategy from the Eisenhower School.
+She also completed a fellowship at the RAND Corporation’s Arroyo Center.
+MG Colloton’s operational deployments include two deployments in support of Operation Iraqi Freedom and one deployment in support of Operation Freedom’s Sentinel.